 - Rain, ice or snow

 Employers should be prepared to do all that they can to minimise the chance of staff slipping and sustaining an injury.
 They must ensure that any wet floors are cleaned up and dry as soon as possible.
 If there is a spillage, water or other slipping risk present a wet floor sign should be erected to warn of the hazard.
 These should always be displayed when floors are being cleaned.

 If your employer failed to display a hazard sign warning of a wet floor, you are likely to have a strong claim for slip and fall compensation if you’re injured as a result.
-Such an error confirms employer negligence and as such, as long as the severity of the injury sustained meets the required minimum quantum (value), it’s a valid claim.
+Such an error confirms employer negligence and as such, it’s a valid claim.
 However, even if a hazard sign was erected, you could still be able to claim if it can be demonstrated that the sign was inadequately displayed – hidden or obscured from view, or located in the wrong place.